 It gets better; you do not have to get the best barber in town for this.
 You can do it yourself with either a set of hair clippers or high-quality razors depending on the size you want to retain.
 It will save you drying time (after washing), and your hair products will sure stretch longer.
 You will need to stock up on razors, though, if you choose this method.
 Overall, this style is not so bad.

-Now, this hairstyle is not for everyone.
+Now, a quiff hairstyle is not for everyone.
 It takes a certain personality to pull it off.
 The sides are trimmed into a fading style, where you do not shave them completely, but just enough to reduce the size of the hair to a good short size.

 The hair on the top of the head is left intact.
 In fact, the longer it is, the better this style will be.
 Now take that long fringe and form it into a quiff.

-This style takes the attention away from the receding hairline.
-People will notice the fringe more than they will the sides of your head.
+This hairstyle for a receding hairline takes the attention away from the receding hairline.
+People will notice the fringe and the volume more than they will the receding hairline on your head.
 The only downside to this haircut is that it may take the better part of your morning to perfect.